luord/luord.github.io/content/Software/genetic.md

 [pyright][] errors.
 [^collection]: And this is why our `Individual` implements the `Collection` protocol; for all intents and purposes of the algorithm, an individual is a collection of "genes".
-[^pool]: If we stick to just the parents' genomes, then the target will never be reached if it has a gene that neither of the parents does.
+[^pool]: If we stick to just the parents' genomes, then the target will never be reached if it requires a gene that neither of the parents does.
 [^jokes]: Since, as we all know, "code is for what, tests are for why, and comments are for jokes".